GRAM: An Interpretable Approach for Graph Anomaly Detection using Gradient Attention Maps: Analysis on a Simple Scenario

 We denote $\mathbf{W}_{\mu 1}$ and $\mathbf{W}_{\mu 2}$ as the weight matrices in the Linear layers in \eqref{eq:mean_std}, and $\mathbf{b}_{\mu 1}$ and $\mathbf{b}_{\mu 2}$ the bias terms.
 Similarly, we denote $\mathbf{W}_{\sigma 1}$ and $\mathbf{W}_{\sigma 2}$ as the weight matrices of the Linear layers in \eqref{eq:mean_std2}, and $\mathbf{b}_{\sigma 1}$ and $\mathbf{b}_{\sigma 2}$ the bias terms.
 With the mean and logarithmic standard deviation, the latent code is then sampled according to

 where $\rmE$ is a white noise whose entries follow the standard normal distribution independently.
 The latent vector $\mathbf{z}$ is obtained from $\rmZ$ by performing global add pooling.
-Therefore, the gradient of $\mathbf{z}$ with respect to $\mathbf{H}$ is
+Therefore, the gradient of $\mathbf{z}$ with respect to the embedding $\mathbf{H}$ is